narimiran/aoc-utils/doc/intro.md

 If this gets used, the implementation details will probably change, depending on the specific tasks.
-(As if the (private) `traverse` function is not already way too long and complicated.
+As if the [`traverse`](aoc-utils.core.html#var-dfs) function is not already way too long and complicated.

-All four algorithms (`DFS`, `BFS`, `Dijkstra`, `A*`) share the same logic, the difference is in a `queue` type, they are available as functions:
+All four algorithms (`DFS`, `BFS`, `Dijkstra`, `A*`) share the same logic, the difference is in a `queue` type.
+They can be passed as a first argument to the `traverse` function, and they are also available as separate functions:

 - [`dfs`](aoc-utils.core.html#var-dfs)
 - [`bfs`](aoc-utils.core.html#var-bfs)